Glossary of Publishing Terms

 ISBN

-The International Standard Book Number is a 13 digit number that identifies every book in the world.
+The International Standard Book Number is a 13-digit number that identifies every book worldwide.
 This is essential for all books that are sold in shops.

 LEADING

 Leading (pronounced as in the metal ‘lead’) is the space between adjacent lines of type.
-In hand typesetting of the pre-computer days, leading was the thin strips of lead (or aluminum) that were inserted between lines of type to control the vertical space between the lines.
+In typesetting, during the pre-computer days, leading was the thin strips of lead (or aluminium) inserted between lines of type to control the vertical space between the lines.

 LINE (or STYLE) EDITING